fakhrullah/parse-dbtool/README.md

 ```

 Both `up` & `down` must be written by you.
 Those are not automatically generated.

-Some developers ignore to write `down` function to revert `up` function.
-When you do not write
-correct `down` function that revert what is run on `up` function, running `migration:undo` will
+If you do not write correct `down` function that revert what is run on `up` function,
-not working as expected.
+running `migration:undo` will not working as expected.

 For example, your `up` function is creating new Pet class but `down` is not doing anything.